 - What are everyone’s fears about this commitment?
 What are everyone’s best hopes?

-Some professions require advanced degrees.
-These include the medical field (doctor, dentist, nurse, anesthetist), college professors, and other industry specialists (historian, anthropologist, economist).
-That said, not all professions do.
+Some professions require advanced degrees – think medicine, dentistry, academia, and certain industry specialists (historian, anthropologist, economist).
+But not all do.

 Talk with your child about how they will apply their degree to their career and personal development.
 Is the degree necessary or simply nice to have?
 Are they ready for the rigors of graduate study?
 Have they considered all their options?